Promise tracker: What the parties are pitching on the campaign trail

 Greens

 Aug.
-16: An end to the construction of new pipelines, fracking, and oil and gas exploration.
+16: End the construction of new pipelines, fracking, and oil and gas exploration.